Trojan-Cat/PacGrid/README.md

 # TODO/Improvements

-- Do checking to see if x and y are a number
+[x] Do checking to see if x and y are a number
-- Write up boundary variables to test
+[x] Write up boundary variables for place to test
-- Unit tests
+[x] Unit tests
+[ ] Need more testing
-- Add in a check for if f is -1 and use it where an if has been repeated
-- Ability to change the size of the grid, maybe ask for input on start
+[x] Add in a check for if f is -1 and use it where an if has been repeated [ ] Ability to change the size of the grid, maybe ask for input on start
-- A cool terminal output of the grid would be neat